 Chautauqua County’s 20/20 Comprehensive Plan, adopted in 2011, summarizes the vision for the County based upon the community’s values, from which a framework for goals and strategies were developed through 16 key focus areas, ranging from business and economic development to environment and energy resources.
 Among local conditions detailed within this plan are assessments of Chautauqua County’s demographic trends, natural environment, land use, infrastructure, and economy.
-The plan identifies wind energy as an opportunity for future development, and identifies the Town of Arkwright as a potential site for large-scale commercial development.
-It also identifies opportunities for future small business development within the wind energy sector, as well as the use of fees from wind projects to fund further creation and maintenance of parks and other outdoor recreational areas.
-As an additional action step, the plan lists the need for legislation to enable local energy production to generate local revenues, reduce economic costs and lower environmental impacts.
-There are also action calls for increased public education on the benefits of wind power and the process of wind farm development.
-The proposed Project is compatible with the action strategies outlined within the County’s Comprehensive Plan, as it is expected to result in further diversification of the local economy and minimizing dependence on outside resources through sustainable energy resources.
+Goals, strategies, and recommended actions relevant to the proposed Facility are list below (emphasis added):

+Goal: The County’s economy is diversified with new businesses and good job opportunities created in advanced manufacturing, agricultural production, tourism, green technologies, renewable energy, and other current industries.

+Strategy: Make sustainable use of local and green energy resources to benefit the local environment and economy.

+Strategy: Capitalize on the County’s abundant water and energy resources for economic development.

+Recommended Action: Advocate for legislation that provides and promotes local energy production in order to generate local revenues, reduce economic costs, and lower environmental impacts.

+Recommended Action: Investigate the feasibility of establishing an industrial park for the sole purpose of creating and promoting green and energy-related industries.

+Recommended Action: Use a portion of revenues from local energy sources, including potential fees from wind projects, natural gas drilling, and timber harvesting, to fund parks and other outdoor recreational development and maintenance.

+Recommended Action: Identify and reserve key corridors to connect potential renewable energy resource areas to the regional grid.

+These goals, strategies, and recommended actions express a clear desire to foster renewable energy development within Chautauqua County, specifically including wind energy.
+Construction and operation of the proposed Facility will help the County achieve the objectives articulated in the Chautauqua County Comprehensive Plan.

 At a regional level, the 2014 Southern Tier West Region Comprehensive Economic Development Strategy is an annually-prepared regional economic development plan for Allegany, Cattaraugus and Chautauqua Counties per a contract with the U.S. Department of Commerce’s Economic Development Administration (EDA).
 The plan identifies economic development goals, strategies, projects and plan of action and lists wind resources as a regional opportunity due to the region’s proximity to Lake Erie and its wind currents.
 Additionally, the 2015 Regional Economic Development Goals list alternative energy as a regional and state priority based on the high incomes of this sector compared to the regional average.

 Finally, the 2013 Western NY Regional Sustainability Plan, is a plan for the five county Western New York region, and is a product of the Cleaner Greener Communities program through NY Works.
 The Western NY Region includes the following 5 counties: Chautauqua, Niagara, Erie, Cattaraugus, and Allegany.
 It highlights the development of wind energy as a regional energy goal to work towards the NYS Renewable Portfolio Standard.
 The region’s target is to increase renewable energy generation (including wind, solar and hydroelectric) to 75% of the County’s production by 2025.
+The Project Facility also aims to maintain agricultural land use patterns within the vicinity, which is consistent with the Plan’s goal to preserve, protect and enhance agriculture.